Health & Safety

 - Cleaning supplies

-All residents will be required to sign a VassarTogether Commitment, which includes an acknowledgement of the risks of living in the residential communities due to the contagious nature of COVID-19 and defines our shared norms and expectations for campus life.
+Before receiving your keys, all students are required to sign the Spring 2021 VassarTogether Commitment, which includes an acknowledgement of the risks of living in the residential communities due to the contagious nature of COVID-19 and defines our shared norms and expectations for campus life.

 Testing, Tracing, Self-Quarantine and Isolation Policies

-The College will conduct COVID-19 testing for the Fall 2020 Semester.
+The College will conduct COVID-19 testing for the Spring 2021 Semester.
 We plan to implement Community Care Testing of all students and some employees based on a risk-based model of occupational exposure to students and other employees.
 The screening process will be conducted by authorized laboratory personnel.
 The College will also provide diagnostic COVID-19 testing at Health Services for students.
-On-site Community Care COVID-19 sampling and testing of students and employees will start in early August 2020 and continue through the end of the Fall 2020 Semester.
+On-site Community Care COVID-19 sampling and testing of students and employees will start on February 1, 2021 and continue through the end of the Spring Semester.

-- The College will continue to undertake Community Care Testing through the end of November 2020.
+- The College will continue to undertake Community Care Testing through the end of the Spring 2021 Semester.

 In addition to regular diagnostic, community care testing, we will provide on-campus point-of-care testing for students experiencing symptoms.

-Given the increased employee and student density that will occur on campus in the fall, all employees who will be working on campus are encouraged to have a COVID-19 test prior to students’ return to campus in mid-August.
+All employees who will be working on campus are encouraged to have a COVID-19 test prior to students’ return to campus in early February.
 However, only employees in certain categories will be required to undergo testing.

 As a reminder, whenever someone tests positive for COVID-19, Health Services and the local health department conduct contact tracing.
-Contact tracers contact everyone who the person who tested positive names as potentially close contacts.
+Contact tracers reach out to everyone named by the person who tested positive as potentially close contacts.
 You must tell the truth to the contact tracers about whether you were within six feet of the person who tested positive, for how long, and whether you were both wearing masks.
 All contact information is kept confidential.
 Please remember that health information, including names of people with COVID-19 and their contacts, is confidential.

-If you are deemed to be a “close contact” (e. g., having spent 10-15 minutes or more within six feet of someone who tests positive, shared bodily fluids, shared food or drink), you will need to move to self-quarantine and take all classes online or work remotely for 14 days.
+If you are deemed to be a “close contact” (e. g., having spent 10-15 minutes or more within six feet of someone who tests positive, shared bodily fluids, shared food or drink), you will need to move to self-quarantine and take all classes online or work remotely for 10 days or until symptoms resolve, whichever is longer.

 If you do not hear from a contact tracer, and you are worried that you were in contact with someone who tested positive, please reach out to Bridget Romani in Health Services at email@example.com.